 In 2009 WS Training Limited was nominated the Apprenticeship Provider of the year by the Learning and Skills Council.

-In 2013 WS Training Central, based in Cromwell Court, Ipswich, was opened providing Study Programmes for 16 to 24 year old learners.
-WS Training Central then re-located to Fore Street, Ipswich in 2014 due to rapid expansion.
-Central operates three programmes- Traineeships, Diplomas and ExcelR8 (for SEND students.
-Also in 2014 WS Training launched a new centre in East Hill, Colchester providing a Hair Academy and Employability Skills Study Programme for the local area.
+WS Training Central expanded and re-located to Fore Street, Ipswich.
+Offering three programmes; Traineeships, Diplomas and ExcelR8 (a SEND provision).
+Also in this year WS Training launched a new centre in East Hill, Colchester providing a Hair Academy and Employability Skills Study Programme for the local area